Lapo9/AutocorrelationCUDA/readme.md

 ### Target
 Thanks to the information given us by Prof. Ivan Rech, the responsible of the FSC experiment at Politecnico di Milano, we made this assumptions:
 * The matrix is made up of 32x32 photosensors, for a total of 1024 photosensors to process in parallel.
-* The frequency of the laser stimalating the raw material (and consequently the frequency photons are revealed by each photosensor) is 80MHz, so the period is 12.5 nanoseconds.
+* The frequency of the laser stimulating the raw material (and consequently the frequency photons are revealed by each photosensor) is 80MHz, so the period is 12.5 nanoseconds.
 * Each photosensor of the matrix send us how many photons are detected in 128 periods (1600 nanoseconds).
 So each value fits in 1 byte, since it holds a number between 0 and 128.
 * For scientific purposes it is needed to calculate the autocorrelation up to lag 10000.